hit1403/Thuli_hackathon/README.md

 - **API Security**: CORS configuration for mobile access
 - **No Personal Data**: Focus on style preferences, not personal information

-## 🤝 Contributing

-This project was developed as a fashion recommendation system showcase.
-The codebase demonstrates:
-- Modern full-stack development practices
-- AI/ML integration in mobile apps
-- User-centered design principles
-- Scalable architecture patterns

-## 📄 License

-This project is developed for educational and demonstration purposes, showcasing advanced fashion recommendation algorithms and modern mobile app development techniques.

----

 **StyleGenius** - Where AI meets fashion to create your perfect wardrobe. 👗✨